casbin/casbin-ex/README.md

 (a.k.a `yes`) by default.
 Second, we don't have to define any `deny` (a.k.a `no`) rules for our system.

-The final step is to combine the model and policy rules and Acx to construct our access control system.
+The final step is to combine the model, the policy rules and Acx to construct our access control system.

 ```elixir